 - Financial institutions: Banks and financial institutions like Bajaj Finserv, especially when processing a Loan Against Property.

 Understanding the value of your property is crucial for various financial and legal purposes.
 A property valuation certificate provides a precise estimate of your property's worth, which is indispensable for applications like a Loan Against Property with Bajaj Finance.
+You can also use a loan against property EMI calculator to estimate your monthly repayments before applying.
 By following the outlined steps, you can easily obtain this certificate either online or offline.
 Make sure to keep all the required documents handy and understand the process thoroughly to avoid any delays.